Chart Color Schemes

 Glenlee - Rockyview's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Approximately 54% (~3,108 people) have private health cover, which is fairly high.
+Approximately 54% (~3,108 people) have private health cover.
 The most prevalent medical conditions are arthritis (8.1%) and mental health issues (7.5%).
-Around 69.6% of residents report no medical ailments, compared to 64.7% in the rest of Queensland.
-In Glenlee - Rockyview, 13.7% (~790 people) are aged 65 and over, lower than the 18.5% in Rest of Qld.
-Seniors' health outcomes are above average, aligning with the general population's profile.
+A total of 69.6% report no medical ailments, compared to 64.7% in Rest of Qld.
+Glenlee - Rockyview has 13.7% (790 people) aged 65 and over, lower than the Rest of Qld's 18.5%.
+Senior health outcomes are above average, aligning with the general population's profile.

 Frequently Asked Questions - Health